St Paul's Girls' School: Music

 Gustav Holst was director of music at the school from 1905 to 1934 when he died, including the period he composed his orchestral suites, including St Paul's Suite and The Planets.
 He was succeeded by Herbert Howells before John Gardner followed in the 1960s.
 Gardner wrote many memorable pieces for the school, including his popular Christmas carols Tomorrow Shall Be My Dancing Day and The Holly and the Ivy.
 Hilary Davan Wetton was director of music from 1979 to 1994.
 In 1988 a CD with Children's favorite songs was released on the label Spectrum records.

 Drama

 The school's main theatre, where most school productions are staged, is named after alumna Celia Johnson.
 Other productions are staged in the drama studio which is a smaller space.

-Bursaries and scholarships

-Bursaries

-The school awards means-tested bursaries to students who join in Y7 and for students arriving in Y12.
-Bursaries fund up to 100% of tuition fees on a sliding scale depending on family income and assets, plus exam entry fees and a grant towards textbooks.
-Holders of 100% bursaries entering in Y12 also receive an extra package to cover additional expenses, such as the cost of sports equipment and music tuition.

-Scholarships

-Year 7: The school awards up to four academic scholarships and, usually, about three or four music scholarships to 11+ entrants (worth £100 a year; the music scholarship also includes free tuition in two instruments).

-Year 12: The school may also award music scholarships to current students and to new joiners (worth free tuition in two instruments), and two art scholarships (worth £250 a year) to internal and external candidates.
-The Nora Day music scholarship (worth up to 50% of school fees plus free tuition in two instruments) is awarded every other year to a new joiner who shows exceptional musical potential.
-The school also awards scholarships worth £250 a year for academic distinction in the "Senior Scholarship", a dissertation written by students in the summer holiday following Y12.

 Sport

 Rowing

 The school has an active rowing club called the St Paul's Girls' School Boat Club which is based on the River Thames.
 The club is affiliated to British Rowing (boat code SPG) and has produced four British champion crews at the 1992 British Rowing Championships, 2002 British Rowing Championships, 2003 British Rowing Championships and 2011 British Rowing Championships.